Kassadin Build Guide by CasterMaster

 space

-For team fights, you DO NOT want to be initiating.
-In fact, hide behind your tanks.
-You do not want to die.
-Once the fight has started, get to the enemy AP carry as fast as possible and Null Sphere so that the AP carry will not be able to use skills.
-Kill the main focus as quickly as possible and destroy all the enemy carries FAST.
-If the enemy focuses you and you get low, use Zhonya's Hourglass to furtherly corrupt the enemy team by being unable to focus you.
-Once the active wears out, jump out of the fight.
+For team fights, you shouldn't initiate the fight unless its absolutely necessary.
+Whatever you do, try your best to stay alive.
+Once the fight has started, get to the enemy fed carry as fast as possible and Null Sphere so that they will not be able to use skills.
+Kill the main focus as quickly as possible and if you're still alive, you can Flash out or activate Zhonya's Hourglass and wait on cool-downs.
+If the enemy focuses you and you get low, use Zhonya's Hourglass to corrupt the enemy team by being unable to focus you.
+Once the active wears out, jump out of the fight or suicide for another kill if possible.
 Stick around however, for enemies that exit the fight with bare health, you can easily finish them off with the assassin's combo and that's about it!
-You don't have to jump into the fight immediately, just make sure the enemy AP carry doesn't get to use their skills on your team.
+You don't have to jump into the fight immediately, just make sure the primary focus isn't able to get to use their skills on your team.
 It's best to effectively take them out AS SOON AS POSSIBLE.
-This way your job is fulfilled and you can switch to another target (like the AD carry or the support).
-If the enemy AP carry isn't a big threat but the AD carry is, then perhaps you can Null Sphere the AP carry and use the rest of your skills on the AD carry.
-This way the AD carry will suffer extreme amounts of damage while the AP carry is unable to help due to his skills being locked by your silence.
+This way your job is fulfilled and you can switch to another target or flee from the battle.

 Warding